-- 1: Paid to self - 2: Paid via DWP/CSA
+- 1: Paid to self - 2: Paid via DWP/C-MEC (formerlt CSA)

-Maintenance payments are increasingly handled by the Child Support Agency.
-If a respondent answers that a payment is made via the CSA or the DWP both of these should be coded as 2.
+Maintenance payments are increasingly handled by the Child Maintenance and Enforcement Commission (C-MEC) (formerly CSA).
+If a respondent answers that a payment is made via the C-MEC or the DWP both of these should be coded as 2.

-It is possible to code both situations, in which the subsequent questions Maintenance Payment Amount to Who is Maintenance For will be asked for each arrangement, and there will be a display screen as follows for each in turn.
+It is possible to code both situations, in which the subsequent questions Maintenance Payment Amount to Who is Maintenance For will be asked for each arrangement, and there will be a display screen as follows for each in turn. ?

-?
 Maintenance Introduction

-₽ SIntro
+🛏 SIntro